av1-community-contributors/codec-wiki/docs/images/PNG.md

 This section is in need of contributions.
 If you believe you can help, please see our [Contribution Guide](../contribution-guide.md) to get started as a contributor!
 :::

 Portable Network Graphics (PNG) is a free lossless image file format released in 1996.
 It was ceated as an alternative to [GIF](./GIF.md), which was at the time a proprietary format.
+It gained animation support similar to GIF with the release of APNG in 2008, which is now supported by all popular web browsers.

 ## Performance Checklist